How Much is a Disability Lawyer?

 How Much Do Lawyers Charge for Long-Term Disability Claims

-- If the insurer has been asked or ordered to pay your benefits on a monthly basis, your lawyer will typically collect a percentage of your past-due benefits.
+- If your benefits are paid on a monthly basis, the lawyer usually collects a percentage of your past-due benefits once the claim is approved.

 Understanding Expense Agreements